What Is A Rain Garden And How Do I Build One?

 Rachel Burris7-Minute Read

-The sound of rain falling on your rooftop, driveway and road may be pleasant to hear.
-But, that soothing sound is a symptom of a larger problem.
+The sound of rain falling on your rooftop, driveway and road may be a pleasant one.
+But that soothing sound is often a symptom of a larger problem.
 These nonporous surfaces create stormwater runoff, as they prevent water from being absorbed into the soil.
 Stormwater runoff may not sound like such a bad thing, but as it accumulates, it can damage your property and have dangerous effects on the environment.

 If you’ve noticed a large amount of stormwater runoff, it may be time to do something about it.
 Depending on the landscape of your property, creating a rain garden may be just the thing to keep your stormwater runoff in check.
 Before we get into how to grow a rain garden, let’s go over what a rain garden is and examine the problems with stormwater runoff, so you have a better idea of why you should create one.
 After reading this article, you’ll be able to do your part to help the environment and protect your home in the process.